Job Description of a Screw Machine Operator

 Salary and Employment Outlook

-Screw machine operators aren't listed separately in the U.S. Bureau of Labor Statistics (BLS), but its reports indicated that metal and plastic machine workers were expected to see six percent growth in employment from 2010 to 2020.
-The BLS also doesn't list salary data for screw machine operators; however, it stated that the median annual salary for lathe and turning machine operators was $36,540 in its May 2012 report.
+Screw machine operators aren't listed separately in the U.S. Bureau of Labor Statistics (BLS), but its reports indicated that metal and plastic machine workers were expected to see a six percent decline in employment from 2012 to 2022.
+The BLS also doesn't list salary data for screw machine operators; however, it stated that the median annual salary for lathe and turning machine operators was $35,740 in its May 2013 report.

 Related to Job Description of a Screw Machine Operator